doggwood91/rtunnel-sshd/README.md

 reverse tunnel port for each device connection and creates files for each connection under `/devices`.
 This allows fleet administrators to attach to this container and access devices with a command like: `/devices/<my-device`.

+## Options

+Setting `-e FACTORY=<your factory>` will make the service only sync keys for the given factory. *(This can be useful for users that belong to multiple factories)*.

+To improve security, you should bind mount your own SSH host keys under `/usr/local/etc`.